 - Applicants are required to complete the Budget Justification Workbook.
-This form is available on EERE Exchange using the link in the table above. - Prime recipients must complete each tab of the Budget Justification Workbook for the project as a whole, including all work to be performed by the prime recipient and its subrecipients and contractors. - Applicants should include costs associated with required annual audits and incurred cost proposals in their proposed budget documents.
+This form is available on EERE Exchange at https://eere-Exchange.energy.gov/. - Prime Recipients must complete each tab of the Budget Justification Workbook for the project as a whole, including all work to be performed by the prime recipient and its subrecipients and contractors. - Applicants should include costs associated with required annual audits and incurred cost proposals in their proposed budget documents.
 The "Instructions and Summary" included with the Budget Justification Workbook will auto-populate as the applicant enters information into the Workbook. - Applicants must carefully read the "Instructions and Summary" tab provided within the Budget Justification Workbook.